 Emphasize experience and qualifications

-Build confidence in you, the service provider, by drawing attention to your experience, training, education, and professional qualifications.
+Build confidence in you, the service provider, by highlighting your experience, training, education, and qualifications.
 Make the potential customer feel comfortable with your ability to do the job.

 Provide proof-points of the service

-Using images, videos, before and after shots, etc. you can present the end results and quality of the services offered.
+Using images, videos, before and after shots, etc., you can show the end results and quality of the services offered.

 Also, customer testimonials endorsing your firm can be very powerful in creating a level of trust.